WDI-SEA/python-binary-search/README.md

 * fork and clone this repo
 * use `search.py` to create an implementation of Binary Search

+> Given a target value an a sorted list of values, return the index of the target value in the list.
+If the value is not in the list, return `-1`

-* use `python3 search.py` to check you work
+* run `python3 search.py` to check you work

 ## How does this dark magic work?

-Lets you are given the following list of numbers, and you task is to find the `index` of 37, which we will valle the 'target':
+Lets say you are given the following list of numbers, and you task is to find the `index` of 37, which we will valle the 'target':

 ```python
 # for illustration purposes, the indexes of each elements are shown on the line below